 The first night I stayed in St Julian’s and on Saturday morning, I walked around the St Julian’s and Silema area and then caught a ferry from Silema to Valletta.
 The views from the ferry looking out to Valletta are beautiful.

->

-> Katie and Jono picked me up at midday and we headed to St Paul’s area to our penthouse airbnb.
-We had lunch at Ocean Basket and shared the prawns and mezze platter with Katie and had some rose.
+Katie and Jono picked me up at midday and we headed to St Paul’s area to our penthouse airbnb.
+We had lunch at Ocean Basket and I shared the prawns and mezze platter with Katie as well as some rose.
 Afterwards, we bought some ciders then went down to the bay to chill and go for a swim.

->

-> We stayed at an amazing penthouse with 180 degree views from the balcony across to the sea, so we chilled there with some drinks and then caught a taxi to Valletta for dinner and drinks.
+We stayed at an amazing penthouse with 180 degree views from the balcony across to the sea, so we chilled there with some drinks and then caught a taxi to Valletta for dinner and drinks.

 We went to the rooftop of Hotel Castille which had a restaurant in it.
 There was a private function up there (as part of the Valletta Film Festival) but we luckily got to go up.
 The 3 course set menu was €24 and we enjoyed the mushrooms in a garlic sauce, the rib eye and a selection of desserts.
 The view from the top were beautiful!

 Afterwards, we went to Charles Grech for some cocktails.